Who We Are

 Executive Director

-John, with a B.S. and MBA from USD, is Operations Director at DRSD since 1986.
+John, with a B.S. and MBA from USD, is Legal Director at DRSD since 1986.
 He’s involved in committees and court cases, enjoys challenges and co-workers.

 John Hamilton